Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

 Marbled GodwitThe marbled godwit is 18 inches tall.
 It has mottled gray, black, and brown feathers on its upperside and is lighter on its underside.
-The underside of its wings is a rusty-cinnamon brown.
+The undersides of its wings are a rusty-cinnamon brown.
 It has long legs and a long, upturned bill that is pink at the base and darker towards the end.
 Males and females are similar in appearance, but the male is a little smaller.

 Range

-Marbled GodwitThe marbled godwit breeds in the Central Plains region of North America from central Alberta through central Manitoba and along St. James Bay south through Montana, North Dakota, east central South Dakota, and north central Nebraska, and east to north central Minnesota.
+mapThe marbled godwit breeds in the Central Plains region of North America from central Alberta through central Manitoba and along St. James Bay south through Montana, North Dakota, east central South Dakota, and north central Nebraska, and east to north central Minnesota.
 It winters along the Pacific coast from California south, from Virginia south, and along the Gulf Coast.

 Habitat